byuccl/spydrnet/docs/source/tutorial.rst

 Parsing
 -------

-SpyDrNet currently only supports the parsing and composing for EDIF file
+SpyDrNet currently supports the parsing and composing for EDIF file and Verilog file

-To parse a file, enter the following command
+To parse a file, enter the following command for EDIF file

     >>> netlist = sdn.parse('<netlist_filename>.edf')

+Or the following for Verilog file

+    >>> netlist = sdn.parse('<netlist_filename>.v')

 Nelist is an intermediate representation (IR).
 We are able to modify the netlist and add new elements.
 The following code returns the name of the top isntance of the netlist: